gum33/slime-survivor/README.md

 # slime-survivor
-Just a game that made in GODOT
+Just a game that made in GODOT.
+Its a work in progress but can be played in your browser!

 ## 🎮 Play the Game